Mohamed-Ali Cho: Real Sociedad

 On 15 June 2022, it was announced that Cho had signed a five-year deal with La Liga side Real Sociedad.
 The transfer fee paid to Angers was reportedly in the region of €12 to €15 million.
-On 21 December, he scored his first goal at the club in a 5–0 away win over CD Coria in the Copa del Rey second round.
-On 4 June 2023, he scored his first La Liga goal in a 2–1 victory over Sevilla.
+On 21 December, he scored his first goal at the club in a 5–0 away win against Coria in the Copa del Rey second round.
+On 4 June 2023, he scored his first La Liga goal in a 2–1 victory against Sevilla.

 Nice

-On 8 January 2024, Cho returned to France, signing a four-and-a-half-year contract with Ligue 1 club OGC Nice, for a reported transfer fee of €12 million.
+On 8 January 2024, Cho returned to France, signing a four-and-a-half-year contract with Ligue 1 club Nice, for a reported transfer fee of €12 million.

+Hull City

+On 27 August 2026, Cho joined newly promoted Premier League club Hull City for an undisclosed fee on a five-year contract.
+On 29 August, Cho made his Premier League debut for Hull as a substitute in a 1-0 victory over Coventry City.

 International career

 Born in France, raised in England, and of Ivorian and Moroccan descent, Cho is eligible for all four national teams.
 He was a youth international for England with two caps for the England U16s.
 He has also played for the England U15s.
 In early 2021, Cho said that he hadn't decided on who to represent internationally, stating: "I am well aware of the options I have and we will see later".
 He switched to represent the France U21s in April 2021.